 So, what is basting stitch?
 Basting in sewing creates professional results and helps beginners hold tricky seams in place.
 When basting a seam you temporarily hold a seam together before the final seam is stitched.
-By taking a little extra time either machine basting or hand basting, you will get great results with the minimum of unpicking.
+By taking a little extra time to do either machine basting stitch or hand basting, you will get great results with the minimum of unpicking.

 What Is Basting Stitch?